davinez/general-web-tools-ai-tutorial/README.md

 - Implementations Frontend

-Implement Logic in blazor app and in angular app Implement front end tests (blazor and angular)
+Same views for blazor and angular apps
+Testing for blazor and angular

 - Use Local Emulators